4/24/2025

 Andres Shepard

 Hi, everyone.
-Good morning or good evening.
-Thank you so much for taking our questions and congratulations on the quarter.
-Hey, just the first question is, so you're reaffirming your guidance for 2025 for now.
+Good morning or good evening, and thank you so much for taking our questions, and congratulations on the quarter.
+Hey, just a First question is, so you're reaffirming your guidance for 2025 for now.
 I guess, you know, what gives you confidence in your guidance so far, just given all of the macro conditions?
-And how should we think about deliveries for 2025 in terms of, you know, what kind of breakdown should we be thinking about?
+And how should we think about deliveries for 2025 in terms of, you know, Vietnam versus other markets like India, Indonesia?
+You know, what kind of breakdown should we be thinking about?
 Thank you.

 speaker